The goals of the Barkley Fund are to improve the care of animals with heart disease by supporting clinical investigations, teaching, and learning.

 Our cardiologists have attended human conferences to develop new techniques for placement of pacemakers in dogs with slow heart rates.
 Other conferences have helped our cardiologists to bring minimally-invasive techniques to Cummings to treat various cardiovascular diseases, such as valvular heart disease, using specially-designed catheters that are passed through blood vessels.

 HeartSmart website (https://vetmed.tufts.edu/heartsmart/).
 The HeartSmart website was first launched in 2010 as a resource for owners of cats and dogs with heart disease.
 The HeartSmart website has become one of the most widely used websites at the university, providing easy-to-understand information on different types of heart diseases, along with their diagnosis, treatment, and nutritional management.
-In 2020, we will be launching a new website that will significantly expand and enhance information for pet owners and veterinarians
+In early 2020, we re-launched the HeartSmart website to significantly update, expand, and enhance information on heart disease for pet owners and veterinarians.

 Muscle condition score video (https://vetnutrition.tufts.edu/2017/11/mcs/).
 Dogs and cats, like people, lose muscle as they age and when they develop certain diseases such as heart failure, kidney disease or cancer.
 Muscle loss, called cachexia, is often not identified until it is very advanced.
 The Barkley Fund helped fund the development of a video to help veterinarians and pet owners assess muscle condition to be able to identify muscle loss at its earliest stages when treatment is more likely to be successful.

-If you would like to help us with our work to advance knowledge and learning about heart disease in dogs and cats, you can donate at
+If you would like to support our work to advance knowledge and learning about heart disease in dogs and cats, you can donate to the Barkley Fund at Giving to Tufts (tuftsgiving.org) – under “Select an Area,” select “Other” and then type in “Barkley Fund.”
+Thank you for your support!